Sandy Saddler: After boxing

 Saddler retired from boxing in 1956, aged 30, after an eye injury sustained in a traffic accident.
-He later became a trainer and helped train the young George Foreman in the 1970s, including Foreman's first Heavyweight Championship of the World reign.
+He later became a trainer and helped train the young George Foreman in the 1970s, including Foreman's first reign as world heavyweight champion.
 In 2003, he was ranked #5 on the Ring Magazine's list of 100 greatest punchers of all time.

 In 1990, Saddler was inducted into the prestigious International Boxing Hall of Fame.

-He is the Uncle of Joseph Saddler, better known as Grandmaster Flash.
+He is the uncle of Joseph Saddler, better known as Grandmaster Flash.

 Saddler died on September 18, 2001.